alchemydc/agoric-terraform/README.md

 # agoric-terraform
 Terraform module for creating and managing Agoric infrastructure.
 Presently GCP is supported.
-AWS support is not yet implemented.
+AWS support is not yet implemented in this project.
+Take a look at [this project](https://github.com/novy4/agoric-tools) for AWS support in the meantime.

 ## Overview